 - An organization meeting will take place at the first meeting in January following an election year.
-The Board meets and organizes by electing from its members a President, Vice President, and Secretary to serve two-year terms of office as outlined in Board policy GP 104 Board Officers.
+The Board meets and organizes by electing from its members a President, First Vice President, and Second Vice President to serve two-year terms of office as outlined in Board policy GP104 Board Officers.

 - Closed sessions shall be held as needed or requested by Board members or staff concerning issues of (a) personnel, (b) negotiations, (c) student appeals, (d) property, (e) potential litigation, (f) employee appeals or (g) security..
 A closed session must appear as an agenda item and be publicly noticed as required.
 Rules governing closed sessions are outlined in GP112 Closed Sessions of the Board.

 - Study sessions will be scheduled as needed for the Board to review and discuss pending issues.
 A study session must appear as an agenda item and be publicly noticed as required.
 Board action may be taken during a study session.
 Study sessions shall be open to the public, and time may be provided for public comment if invited by the Board president.